9 Types of Microlearning that Leverage your Employees’Learning

 8. Geofencing

 When you use geofencing, you may offer training to employees in the shape of push notifications when they need it in a specified geographic location.
-Consider this scenario: your employees arrive on the workplace and require up-to-date information on changes to rules or construction codes.
+Consider this scenario: your employees arrive at the workplace and require up-to-date information on changes to rules or construction codes.
 Geofencing delivers an automated update to their smartphone, ensuring that they receive the most up-to-date information at all times.

 9. Performance Support Tools (PSTs) or job aids